-iTunes enables users to password protect backups, and when they choose to do this, the contents of their backups are secured by being encrypted.
+iTunes enables users to password protect their backups, and when they choose to do this their data is secured in an encrypted iTunes backup.

 Over the years Apple have used a few different formats for protecting their encrypted backups.
 The last big change was made as part of the iOS 10.2 release.

 Reincubate iPhone Backup Extractor fully supports all versions of encrypted iTunes backups.
 (It also fully supports retrieval and decryption of iCloud and iCloud backup data.)